MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

 **Cause:** If an unhandled exception occurs, an error message is displayed.
 You can find the complete error message and its stack trace in the Extension logs.

 **Suggested resolution:** Check the generic error message and contact Microsoft Support.
-Collect the logs from the following path and provide those to Microsoft Support:
+Collect the logs from the following path and provide these logs to Microsoft Support:
 `C:\ProgramData\GuestConfig\extension_logs\Microsoft.AzureStack.Observability.TelemetrAndDiagnostics\ObservabilityExtension.log`.

 ### Error code 9